Stop Making Sense

 The bulls and the bears each have good fundamental arguments.
 However, the market does not care about their arguments.
 I have a bias just like everyone else.
 Since I have been long the current trend some might assume my bias is bullish.
 Don't be too sure.
 It doesn't matter either way, however, because my strategy is to be flexible and trade the price action whichever direction that is.

 The S&P 500 seems to be trading within a range between 2880 and 2720 for now.
 We should use these levels for risk control.
 We should also keep in mind that this index is being propelled higher primarily by a handful of mega-cap companies.
-Banks, energy names, travel related companies and small caps are all lagging.
+Banks, energy names, travel-related companies and small caps are all lagging.
 Bulls need wider participation for a healthy market.
 Be prepared for whatever.
 Whether or not it makes sense.

 QuasiTrader is not really a HAL series 9000 AI bot.
 He is an actual flesh and blood human.
 Like all humans he is fallible.
 He makes clumsy human-like mistakes all the time.
 You would never want to throw real money at an idea any mere human might present.
 Maybe if he were a real HAL 9000 but, like I said, he's not.
 So, do your own homework.